-Tungatinah Power Station, 1,005 feet below on the Nive River just upstream from Tarraleah station on the opposite bank of the river.
-Power was first generated at Tungatinah in mid-1953 and with a capacity of 150,000 kW it is the largest hydro-electric power station in Australia.
-Water from the smaller Clarence River catchment is brought into one of the lakes in the Tungatinah system by means of a woodstave pipeline $5\frac{1}{2}$ miles in length and the third catchment area utilized is the Lake Echo-Dee River catchment.
+The principal catchment utilized by the Tungatinah scheme is drained by the Nive River.
+A 120-ft. high dam at Pine Tier diverts the waters of the Nive through $6\frac{1}{4}$ miles of canal system to the first of a chain of four artificial lakes, created by dams constructed across the outlets from natural marshes and linked by large open cuts.
+From the southern-most lake, a tunnel and then five steel pipelines lead to the five 25.000 kW generators in Tungatinah Power Station, 1,005 feet below on the Nive River just upstream from Tarraleah station on the opposite bank of the river.
+Power was first generated at Tungatinah in mid-1953 with a capacity of 125,000 kW.
+Water from the smaller Clarence River catchment is brought into one of the lakes in the Tungatinah system by means of a woodstave pipeline $\frac{51}{4}$ miles in length and the third catchment area utilized is the Lake Echo-Dee River catchment.
 Regulation of this catchment has been achieved by construction of a dam at Lake Echo to provide the main storage reservoir for the Tungatinah scheme, construction of the Lake Echo Power Station (one 32,400 kW generator) to utilize 568 feet of the difference in level between Lake Echo and Dee Lagoon, and the diversion of water from Dee Lagoon through 2 miles of tunnel to the main Tungatinah system.